yashk2000/Dart/README.md

 Keep in mind:
 1) Constructors with out bodies are valid in Dart.
-2) A semicolin(;) at the end of the constructor is really important.
+2) A semicolon(;) at the end of the constructor is really important.
-3) Using `this` in the construcotr is a shortcut.
+3) Using `this` in the constructor is a shortcut.
 The constructor mentioned above is equivalent to:

 ```dart
 Bicycle(int var1, int var2, int var3) {